OneKey-Network/addressability-framework/mvp-spec/model/transmission-response.md

 </td>
 <td>

 The details of the status.
-It can be empty for "success" but it should details the reason(s) in case of an error.
+It can be empty for "success" but it should detail the reason(s) in case of an error.

 **Example:**